-The safety brake (1) is a device, which intervenes and stops the loading unit, smoothly and steadily, in case of an excessive speed of descent.
+The safety brake is a device, which intervenes and stops the loading unit, smoothly and steadily, in case of an excessive speed of descent.
 Moreover, the safety brake is equipped with a switch that intervenes by interrupting the power supply of the main contactor after which it will not be possible to put the machine back on until the cause which provoked the intervention is identified and resolved.
-The safety brake consists of a shaft which bears a pinion at its extreme front end which is permanently engaged with the rack, while bearing a centrifugal device with a swinging arm that moves with the rotation of the brake housing.
+The safety brake consists of a shaft which bears a pinion at its extreme front end, which is permanently engaged with the rack, while bearing a centrifugal device with a swinging arm that moves with the rotation of the brake housing.
 If the speed of descent of the loading unit exceeds the threshold set on the safety brake, the arm locks itself from its moving position into a fixed position on the brake housing, engaging with the brake and starts its braking function on the machine.
 The braking torque transmitted to the pinion is secured by a circular row of springs that are set in the rear part of the safety brake.
-Irrespective of the load found on the lifting unit, this system guarantees a constant.